PHPOpenDocs/PHPOpenDocs/docs/php_opendocs_about.md

 # About PHP OpenDocs

+This is an experiment in making a community site for PHP related content.

+Although the PHP manual has been around since the dawn of time, it has never been a place for user-submitted content.

 One of the problems with the PHP manual site is that it is a monolithic repo, which results in all curation decisions needing to go through a single nexus.
+This is  a general problem with content websites, as over time people grow bored with maintaining them.

-Instead of having all content under a single repo, OpenDocs is an experiment in delegating responsibility for each section of a website to separate organisations.
+Instead of having all content under a single repo, PHPOpenDocs is an experiment in delegating responsibility for each section of a website to separate organisations.

 All of the content should be related to PHP or closely related technologies, but other than that, pretty much anything goes.